 Many of us have been impatient to grab the scissors to open a package and just decided to use our teeth instead.
 However, this can seriously harm your smile.
 Your teeth could become chipped or cracked, and restorations like crowns could even shatter or fall off entirely.
 Take the time to reach for the proper tool for the job.
 Your smile will thank you!

-The best way to minimize the pain and expense related to a dental emergency is to seek out treatment as quickly as possible.
+The best way to minimize the pain and expense related to a dental emergency is to seek treatment as quickly as possible.
 We guarantee that waiting will only make both much worse!
-We understand that the fear of a large dental bill prevents many people from seeking out urgent care, but we offer multiple payment options to make emergency dentistry easily affordable.
+We understand that the fear of a large dental bill prevents many people from pursuing urgent care, but we offer multiple payment options to make the cost of dental emergencies in McMinnville easily affordable.
 In addition to accepting a long list of dental insurance plans, we also have our own in-office membership plan that’s perfect for those without traditional coverage.

 When an infection reaches the innermost layer of a tooth (the pulp), the pain can become debilitating.
 Fortunately, with root canal therapy, we can eliminate the pain and the infection by cleaning out the canals and removing the diseased pulp.
 The tooth is then filled with a tooth-colored resin and sealed with the help of a custom-made dental crown to protect it from further damage or reinfection.
 This common dental procedure is safe and effective and ensures patients keep their natural teeth and avoid possible extraction.